jfspencer/cordova-plugin-couchbase-lite/README.md

     query(view:string, params:Object):Promise

-replicate.to: Start replication to another DB from a cbl DB.
+replicateTo: Start replication to another DB from a cbl DB.
 See [Pouch replicate.to](http://pouchdb.com/api.html#example-usage-9),
-DIFFERENCES: only accepts string names/URLs
+DIFFERENCES: only accepts string names/URLs.
+This is a single function call no sub object "to".

     replicate.to(remoteDbUrl:string, params:Object):Object(event emitter) | Promise

-replicate.from: Start replication from another DB to a cbl DB.
+replicateFrom: Start replication from another DB to a cbl DB.
 See [Pouch replicate.from](http://pouchdb.com/api.html#example-usage-9),
-DIFFERENCES: only accepts string names/URLs
+DIFFERENCES: only accepts string names/URLs.
+This is a single function call no sub object "from".

     replicate.from(remoteDbUrl:string, params:Object):Object(event emitter) | Promise